ATO-nft/redeemable/eip-draft_redeemable.md

 ## Abstract

 The Redeemable NFT Extension adds a `redeem` function to the ERC-721.
 It can be implemented when an NFT issuer wants his/her NFT to be redeemed for a physical object.
-Only the current NFT holder trigger the `redeem` function.

 ## Motivation